Compensating Factors In Mortgage Qualification On Manual Underwrites

 Compensating Factors Considered By Mortgage Underwriters During Underwriting Process

-Files that render a referred/eligible per AUS Findings needs to be down graded to manual underwriting.
+Files that render a referred/eligible per AUS Findings need to be downgraded to manual underwriting.

-- Manual Underwriting normally requires a verification of rent and/or verification of mortgage.
+- Manual Underwriting normally requires verification of rent and/or verification of mortgage

-Manually Underwritten transactions that is considered high risk are the following cases:
+Manually Underwritten transactions that are considered high risk are the following cases:

 - High debt to income ratios